johadahl/raspberry-server/README.md

 ## Description

-This is a minimalistic and extensible [FastAPI](https://fastapi.tiangolo.com/) template that incorporates divisional pattern architecture with [divisional folder structure](https://exploreflask.com/en/latest/blueprints.html#divisional).
-It's suitable for developing small to medium sized API oriented micro-services.
-The architecture is similar to what you'd get with Flask's [Blueprint](https://exploreflask.com/en/latest/blueprints.html).
+This is a minimalistic and extensible [FastAPI](https://fastapi.tiangolo.com/) template suitable for developing small to medium sized API oriented micro-services.

 ## Features